mtimofiiv/80days.in/_posts/2020-03-23-what-covid-19-really-means.markdown

 <br>
 > Will you be safe from discrimination?

-How we can be sure of this is by making sure we as citizens push for every citizen __of not just our country but of the world__ is provided for?
+How we can be sure of this is by making sure we as citizens push for every citizen __of not just our country but of the world is provided for__.

 __The first thing to do is to admit that it is fair to redestribute wealth for the greater good.__